Fast Bowling Tips For Youngsters On Swing Bowling Basics

 Follow Through (Side on action)

-This is the last step of your swing bowling journey when it comes to outswing bowling.
-It is crucial that you finish right.
-A stable follow through allows the fast bowler to reap the maximum benefit of an outswinger, without compromising on control & direction.
-A bowler should ideally maintain a side on bowling action upon release.
+This is the last step of your swing bowling technique when it comes to outswing bowling.
+Your aim must be to finish right.
+A stable follow-through for a typical outswing bowling action allows the bowler to reap the maximum benefit, without compromising on control & direction.
+A bowler should ideally maintain a side on bowling action upon release as shown above.
 This means that the bowler’s front shoulder is closed off and not facing the batter.
 The front leg lands on the inside of the back leg, and your bowling arm must finish all the way down to your left armpit as shown above.

 Ideal Operating Pace For Swing Bowling